Assertiveness Training for Women Birders by Lorna Salzman

 Regular Diary of a Muzungu readers know how crazy I am about birds.

 This is a copy of an article written by Lorna Salzman in 2002, based on her personal experience.
-For background to the article, please scroll down to the bottom.
+For background to the article, please scroll down the page.

 Some people still think birding is a backyard hobby of little old ladies in tennis sneakers.
 In fact it has become a highly competitive contact sport for macho types, who vastly outnumber females in the field.